baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 The data contains 5 features: the opening price, highest price, lowest price, closing price, and volume of transactions per minute.
 We calculated the correlations between the features and noticed that the first 4 (the prices) are high-correlated between themselves.
 So we wanted to add more meaningful features to the data before handing it to the model.
 For that, we used [FinTA](https://github.com/peerchemist/finta) which implements common financial technical indicators in Pandas.
 We chose only the features which are low-correlated to all others and made sure they all use only past samples (so we won't accidentally use the future).
 After choosing them we cleaned it from NaNs and ended up with a total of 34 features and 488029 samples (lost the first 131 samples).

-After that we splitted the data into train (80%), validation (10%) and test (10%), in chronological order as can be seen here:
+After that we split the data into train (80%), validation (10%), and test (10%), in chronological order as can be seen here:

 ![alt text](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Data_Separation.png)

 Then the train data is being scaled, and the validation and test datasets are scaled accordingly.

 Finally, we divided the train set into tensors of large sequential batches.
 During the training, we will sample from each batch a sequence of `bptt_src` to use as source and a sequence of `bptt_tgt` to use as target.
-To create more diverse data, we can start sample from a random start point in each epoch, by setting the flag `random_start_point` True.
+To create more diverse data, we can start to sample from a random start point in each epoch, by setting the flag `random_start_point` True.

 ## Architecture
 We used PyTorch nn.Transformer as the basis of our model.
-Before both encoder and decoder we entered time embedding layer and in the output of the decoder a linear one.
+Before both encoder and decoder, we entered a time embedding layer and in the output of the decoder a linear one.

-In the time embedding layer we are implementing a version of [Time2Vec](https://arxiv.org/pdf/1907.05321.pdf).
+In the time embedding layer, we are implementing a version of [Time2Vec](https://arxiv.org/pdf/1907.05321.pdf).
 We added more features to the data in 2 ways:
-1. Periodic features implemented as a linear layer followed by sin activation - total of `periodic_features` features.
+1. Periodic features which  implemented as a linear layer followed by sin activation - a total of `periodic_features` features.
-2. Linear features implemented as a linear layer.
+2. Linear features which implemented as a linear layer.

-Both kinds of features are concatanated to the existing ones creating a total of `out_features` at the output.
+Both kinds of features are concatenated to the existing ones creating a total of `out_features` at the output.

 The linear layer before the output is used to output the same number of features as the target - `in_features`.